usnistgov/O-RAN-Testbed-Automation/README.md

   </picture>
 </p>

-This tool supports the deployment of 5G O-RAN testbeds using open-source components in two main scenarios: srsRAN with O-RAN SC's Near-RT RIC, and OpenAirInterface with Mosaic5G's FlexRIC.
+This tool supports the deployment of 5G O-RAN testbeds using open-source components in two main scenarios: Software Radio Systems with O-RAN SC's Near-RT RIC, and OpenAirInterface with Mosaic5G's FlexRIC.
 Below is the list of the supported testbed open-source components.

 ```text
 CU/DU